 Many individuals worry that if their medical problems existed prior to their accident, they cannot receive compensation if a workplace accident makes them worse.
 But this is incorrect.
 Even if your condition existed before your accident, if the accident made it worse, you may seek compensation through workers’ compensation.
 However, it can affect the amount of money you receive, especially if you have received compensation for that injury previously.

 If you have been injured in a work-related accident, you may be entitled to receive financial support for your losses through a workers’ compensation claim.
 Work with an experienced Georgia workers’ compensation lawyer to learn more and begin the process of getting the money you need.
-Schedule your free legal consultation with our team at Hasner Law, P.C., today.
-Contact us now to begin.
+Schedule your free legal consultation with our team at Hasner Law PC today.